Mixed Reality Design Labs & MRTK v1

 - Created videos with Mixed Reality Capture to promote MRTK’s features

 - Engaged with the developer community through multiple channels including GitHub, Slack, and Mixed Reality Academy

 - Drove re-branding effort from HoloToolkit to MRTK

 Common UI controls

-When we build the UI controls, we wanted to make sure to make it modular and extensible so that developers can easily customize and bring their own brand identity in their app experiences.
+When we build the UI controls, we made sure to make them modular and extensible so that developers can easily customize and bring their own brand identity into their app experiences.

-To demonstrate the use of MRDL’s common UI controls and interaction building blocks, we created sample apps with complete end-to-end experience.
+To demonstrate the use of common UI controls and interaction building blocks, we created sample apps with a complete end-to-end experience.

 Example of using two-handed gesture and manipulation.
 The app shows how to provide UX flow for spatial mapping room scanning.